-We’ve been getting a lot of questions lately about the difference between a ketogenic diet and a low-carb diet.
+We’ve been getting a lot of questions lately about the difference between a ketogenic diet and a high-fat, low-carb diet.
 How are they different?
 Is one better than the other?
 Which one should you do?

 Great questions.
 Keto and low-carb are indeed different, and as with most everything in nutrition, one isn’t better than the other.
 Which one you should choose (if you want to go low-carb at all) depends on your goals.

-Let’s take a look at the differences between keto and low-carb, the benefits and limitations of each, and when you might want to try one over the other.
+Let’s take a look at the differences between keto and low-carb, the health benefits and limitations of each, and when you might want to try one over the other.

 The basics of a ketogenic diet